le3e0n/le3e0n/README.md

 - 👋 Hi, I’m @le3e0n
 - 👀 I’m interested in Robotics
 - 🌱 I’m currently learning Robotics in University of Pennsylvania
-- 📫 Reach me: shenli408@gmail.com
+- 📫 Reach me at shenli408@gmail.com

 <!---
 le3e0n/le3e0n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.